soffes/blog/published/2014-04-22-apple-developer-tools/apple-developer-tools.markdown

 ---
-title: Apple Developer Tools
+tags:
+- development
-categories: development apple
+- apple
 ---

+# Apple Developer Tools

 Recently, my friend, [Brian Minor](https://twitter.com/brianminor), [pointed out](https://twitter.com/brianminor/status/458611937539272704) that only iTunes Connect and iAd Gallery are the only two Apple iPhone apps that haven’t been updated to iOS 7 yet.
 Sure, we complain about Apple developer tools all the time.
 Let’s take a closer look.